I began with a degree in Mechanical Engineering and worked in mechanical building services within the construction industry.

 I started in mechanical engineering and combining that experience with my skills developed in data made construction a perfect fit.
 It allowed me to apply data-driven solutions to improve processes in an industry that I already understood well, making the work both challenging and rewarding.

-What advice would you give to someone who wants to work in your role?
+What guidance or recommendations would you offer to someone aspiring to work in your role?

 Gaining knowledge in both areas will make you a stronger candidate.

-What would you consider is your biggest professional achievement?
+What do you consider to be your most significant professional achievement?

 Being accepted into a competitive Machine Learning cohort.
 The selection process was rigorous, and it validated my technical skills and potential in a specialised field, setting the stage for my career.